Estimated reading time 9 minutes, 47 seconds.

 On June 16, attendees will be up early to connect over breakfast with representatives from the Transportation Safety Board of Canada, Transport Canada, and the Canada Border Services Agency (CBSA).
 This will be an excellent chance to hear about plans that impact Canadian business aviation operations.
 Attendees are invited to bring their questions for a Q&A session.

 The rest of the day will be dedicated to the tradeshow exhibition and static display.
 As many as 70 exhibitors will showcase the latest business aviation products and services in the hangar.
-While the outdoor static display is officially sold out, Norejko said the team is working on obtaining more space — contact CBAA for details on exhibitor or static display opportunities.
+The outdoor static display is officially sold out.

 CBAA 2022 will also mark a change in leadership for the association, as AirSprint’s James Elian concludes his term as chair.
 He will be succeeded by Ehsan Monfared of YYZlaw.